inrupt/artifact-generator/documentation/generated-source-code-documentation.md

 automatically provide helpful auto-completion and documentation.

-The Artifact Generator generates this documentation by looking for specific RDF meta-data that is commonly associated with vocabulary terms.
-For example, it's generally considered best practice to always provide human-readable labels and comments for terms, using the RDF properties `rdfs:label` and `rdfs:comment` respectively.
+The Artifact Generator generates this documentation by looking for specific Linked Data metadata that is commonly associated with vocabulary terms.
+For example, it's generally considered best practice to always provide human-readable labels and comments for terms, using the properties `rdfs:label` and `rdfs:comment` respectively.

 Often it's even more helpful to provide these labels and comments in multiple languages (like French, Spanish, or German), and so the Artifact Generator